dgryski/go-perfbook/performance.md

 The next step is to decide what you are optimizing for.
 If the goal is to improve CPU, what is an acceptable speed?
 Do you want to improve the current performance by 2x?
 10x?
-Can you state it as "problem of size N in less than time T"?
+Can you state it as "a problem of size N in less than time T"?
 Are you trying to reduce memory usage?
 By how much?
 How much slower is acceptable for what change in memory usage?
 What are you willing to give up in exchange for lower space requirements?

 Optimizing for service latency is a trickier proposition.
 Entire books have been written on how to performance test web servers.
-The primary issue is that for single-threaded code, the performance is fairly consistent for a given problem size.
+The primary issue is that for a single function, performance is fairly consistent for a given problem size.
 For webservices, you don't have a single number.
 A proper web-service benchmark suite will provide a latency distribution for a given reqs/second level.
 This talk gives a good overview of some of the issues:
 ["How NOT to Measure Latency" by Gil Tene](https://youtu.be/lJ8ydIuPFeU)

+TODO: See the later section on optimizing web services

 The performance goals must be specific.
 You will (almost) always be able to make something faster.
 Optimizing is frequently a game of diminishing returns.